CLOUD “Email, Social Media, Hosting, and Applications” all have a drawback…

 For our security discussion this has more to do with the security of Johns content he is posting at his cloud provider, YouTube.
 It also touches a bit on his freedom of speech.

-Again, The EULA allows YOUTUBE to govern your content and claim ownership over it.
-By signing and accepting you are rendered powerless to speak truth if it does not conform with Community Standards.
+Again, The EULA allows Youtube to govern his content and claim ownership over it.
+By signing and accepting it he has been rendered powerless to speak truth if it does not conform with “Community Standards” which is debatable because he whatever was published by WHO and nothing of his own opinion.
+Just the numbers they put out.

 https://www.youtube.com/watch?v=WjG3VoX3Ldk